danomatika/joyosc/README.md

 #### Event Streaming

-See the [Pure Data](http://puredata.info) patches installed in `pd` installed to the doc folder or the `data/pd` folder of the source distribution for info on how to receive events from rc-unitd, although any software that can receive Open Sound Control messages will work.
+See the [Pure Data](http://puredata.info) patches installed in `pd` installed to the doc folder or the `data/pd` folder of the source distribution for info on how to receive events from joyosc, although any software that can receive Open Sound Control messages will work.

-rc-unitd streams device event information in the following OSC address format:
+joyosc streams device event information in the following OSC address format:
 <pre>
-/rc-unitd/devices/DEVICE_NAME/INPUT_TYPE ID VALUE
+/joyosc/devices/DEVICE_NAME/INPUT_TYPE ID VALUE
 </pre>

 * _DEVICE_NAME_ is the mapped name to the device as specified in the config file, otherwise it is "js#" with # being the current device id